 Implementing Indexes for Performance

-The University database starts small, but imagine thousands of students and decades of enrollment history.
+The marketplace database starts small, but imagine thousands of products and years of order history.
 Without indexes, every query would scan entire tables.
 Indexes provide shortcuts that keep reads fast while you scale.

 Learning Goals